shrekingmyhead/Food-Expiry-Predictor/README.md

-# Fruit and Vegetable Dataset for Shelf Life
+# Fruit And Vegetable Shelf Life Predictor

 This repository contains a dataset for fruit and vegetable images along with code for a machine learning model and an expiration date prediction system.